April 15, 2021 8 min read 5 Comments

 Rhodium plated means jewelry made from a base metal of gold, silver, or other alloy that is coated in a thin layer of rhodium for extra strength and luster.
 Jewelry plated in rhodium is shinier and more durable than other metals.
 Rhodium plating does not scratch, dent, or corrode and retains its luster.

-See rhodium’s silvery sheen in our White Rhodium Edge Earrings
+See rhodium’s silvery sheen in our

-White Rhodium Earrings
+White Rhodium Edge Earrings.

-Black rhodium plating
+during plating.
+Black rhodium plating has an edgy, mysterious

 Rhodium plating benefits